Generalization Performance of Empirical Risk Minimization on Over-parameterized Deep ReLU Nets: Global Minima of ERM on Over-Parameterized Deep Nets for Noisy Data

-Theorem \ref{Theorem:sparse-learning} shows that for spatially sparse regression functions, there are global minima of (\ref{target-optimization}) in the over-parameterized setting achieving the almost optimal generalization error bounds.
-Besides the given three types of regression functions, we can provide similar results for numerous regression functions including the general composite functions \citep{Schmidt2020}, hierarchical interaction models \citep{Kohler2017} and piecewise smooth functions \citep{Imaizumi2018} by using the same approach in this paper.
+Theorem \ref{Theorem:sparse-learning} shows that for spatially sparse regression functions, there are infinitely many global minima of (\ref{target-optimization}) in the over-parameterized setting achieving the almost optimal generalization error { rates}.
+Besides the given three types of regression functions, we can provide similar results for numerous regression functions including the general composite functions \cite{Schmidt2020}, hierarchical interaction models \cite{Kohler2017} and piecewise smooth functions \cite{Imaizumi2018} by using the same approach in this paper. { In particular, to derive similar assertions as our theorems, it is sufficient to apply the proposed deepening scheme developed in Theorem \ref{Theorem:deepening} below on the corresponding generalization error estimates in \cite{Kohler2017,Imaizumi2018,Schmidt2020}.
+We remove the details for the sake of brevity.}